Kapizany/AI-Language-Tutor/infra/terraform/README.md

 - optional Google Cloud APIs, Artifact Registry, Secret Manager, IAM, billing alerts, and a cost-constrained Cloud Run service for the FastAPI backend.

+The planned text-to-speech phase will also enable the Google Cloud Text-to-Speech API and grant the Cloud Run runtime service account only the permission needed to synthesize speech.
+Application code will initially select Google Standard TTS through a provider-neutral adapter.

 It intentionally does not provision an LLM account.
 Model providers are selected at application runtime and their API keys must be stored as deployment secrets.